neurodata/bilateral-connectome/docs/slides/naisys-2022/naisys-2022.md

 <br>

 <!-- - Two sample testing problem!
 But for networks -->
-Requires that we define what we mean by "different" for a pair of networks, and develop a test procedure for any definition.
+Requires that we define what we could mean by "different" for a pair of networks, and develop a test procedure for each definition.

-### Density testing
+### Density test (Model 1)

 <div class=columns2>
 <div>